CleveritDemo/copilot-data-engineering/README.md

 ### Step 1: Create DataFrame Operations File and Set PySpark environment

-Create a file called `DataFrame-Operations.ipynb` in the root folder of your project.
+Create a file called `DataFrame-Operations.ipynb` in a notebooks folder at root of your project.

 ```python
 # Set PySpark environment